7 MIN READ

 The Role of Human Traits in Consumerism

-When thinking about what it means to be a rational consumer, it is important to consider the other traits that make us humans.
+When thinking about rational consumer behavior, it is important to consider the other traits that make us humans.
 Traits like our personalities which consist of our experiences, opinions, and overall backgrounds all play a role within our decision-making.
 The benefit of considering these attributes is that it can round out a person and clarify who they are and how that dictates the choices they make.

 More often than not, these personality traits expand the parameters of decision making beyond maximizing utility.
 The residents of Wolfenschiessen chose not to take financial compensation for their sacrifice, because that choice appealed to other qualities of their identity like their pride in being residents of Switzerland.
 Past experiences and memories can even influence decision making on a smaller scale.